-In the spirit of Smithsonian Museums, who offer free admission everyday, Museum Day Live! is an annual event hosted by Smithsonian magazine in which participating museums across the country open their doors to anyone presenting a Musuem Day Ticket.
-Explore the beauty of The Fells, this region’s most renowned public garden, and discover five acres of landscaped gardens, scenic hiking trails and the surrounding beauty of our natural world.
+In the spirit of Smithsonian Museums, who offer free admission every day, Museum Day Live! is an annual event hosted by Smithsonian magazine in which participating museums across the country open their doors to anyone presenting a Musuem Day Ticket.
+Explore the natural beauty of The Fells, and discover five acres of landscaped gardens set amid 84 acres of diverse woodland and fields.
 More information at http://www.smithsonianmag.com/museumday/.

 Fungi Foray for Beginners

-Mushroom enthusiasts, Jill & George Montgomery, with assistance from the Montshire Mushroom Club, will present an introduction to fungi for beginners followed by a foray amid the rich Fells woodlands, ending with an identification session.
-Please bring a basket and knife.
-Members $5, nonmembers $10.
-Advance registration required by September 27.
+Amateur mycologists Jill and George Montgomery, with assistance from the Montshire Mushroom Club, present an introduction to fungi for beginner mushroom enthusiasts.
+Afterwards, go on a “foray for fungi” amid the rich Fells woodlands, followed by an identification session to learn which are edible and which are toxic.
+Bring a basket and knife.
+Members $5, nonmembers $8.
+Limited spaces available.
+Register by September 28.
+To register, call 603-763-4789 x3.
+Meets at the Gatehouse.
 Supported by grants from the New Hampshire Charitable Foundation’s Wellborn Ecology Fund, and the Creekmore and Adele Fath Charitable Foundation.

 Wednesday, October 29, 2-3pm